riceissa/issarice.com/wiki/probability-tutorial.md

 $$\mathrm E(X) = \sum_{x\in\mathbf R} xp(x)$$

 i.e. summing over the domain vs summing over the range.
 How do show the equivalence of these two definitions?

+Some books define expectation as a sum/integral over the values a random variable takes, while others define it as a sum/integral over the sample space, but no book that I have seen connects these two definitions.
+The only thing I have seen here is <https://math.stackexchange.com/questions/1352884/equivalent-definitions-for-expected-value-of-random-variable>.
+To me, this feels like a basic pedagogic oversight in all the books that I've seen.
+Are these two definitions so obviously equivalent that one need not spend even a sentence connecting them?